Graham Ingels: Awards and tributes

 "Horror We?
 How's Bayou?" in The Haunt of Fear issue #17 won an award as best EC horror art at the 1972 EC Fan-Addict Convention.

 In 2004, the webcomic Is This Tomorrow? featured Ingels in its series of comic book trading cards.

-Started in 2011, the Ghastly Awards adopted their name from Ingels's non-de-plume.
+Started in 2011, the Ghastly Awards adopted their name from Ingels's nom-de-plume.
 The award, which honors excellence in horror comics, is presented annually.
 Ghastly Graham Ingels was the first Hall of Fame inductee.

+In 2024, Ingels was posthumously awarded the Inkwell Awards Stacey Aragon Special Recognition Award (SASRA).